JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 **Results:**
 The tuned version scored **Test AUC = 0.522**, slightly worse than the simple baseline.
-This suggests **overfitting** — the tuning improved performance on old data but didn’t generalize to 2025.
+This suggests **overfitting**, the tuning improved performance on old data but didn’t generalize to 2025.

----

 ## 6.3 Model 3: Random Forest